 - An executive coach help individual to become a new and better version of themselves

 An executive coach opens up opportunities for clients to enhance their leadership abilities, engagement levels, and business performance.
-Thus they become capable of making a greater impact in the areas of life that they value most.
+Therefore they become capable of making a greater impact in the areas of life that they value most.
 The coach uses their professional skill set of coaching to unfold the client’s hidden potential.
-Not only do they become capable of climbing ladders of success in professional life but also be able to balance their personal wellness.
+Not only do they become capable of climbing ladders of success in their professional life but will also be able to balance their personal wellness.
 In other words, they become a better version of themselves when they work dedicatedly with a professional coach.

 - An executive coach helps the client to shift their mindset and inspire others to grow.

 For most of us, we will have a set of skills and capabilities to help us reach a certain level, but not to a higher level than that.
 An individual who works on a leadership role should have skills to brings the team together and ensure they all work in sync to achieve priority goals.
 A coach will help the individual to recognize how the person’s ability to inspire and direct the team will lead to overall success in their job role.
 With the help of a coach, one can improve their skillset to inspire others to contribute to the overall success.

 - An executive coach will help the individual identify existing strengths to reach higher goals.

 An effective coach will help you to understand and leverage your core strengths which you may have hardly noticed.
 In other words, they will help you recognize the uniqueness and value of certain capabilities that you may not have known.
 Furthermore, the coach will help the individual to leverage these strengths for the betterment of oneself and the organization.